pawurb/node-postgres-wiki/Client.md

     var client = new Client('postgres://brian:mypassword@localhost:5432/dev');
-    var client = new Client('postgres://brian@localhost/dev'); //will use defaults var client = new Client(process.env.DATABASE_URL); //something like this should get you running with heroku
+    var client = new Client('postgres://brian@localhost/dev'); //will use defaults var client = new Client(process.env.DATABASE_URL); //something like this should get you running with heroku var client = new Client('/tmp');  //looks for the socket file /tmp/.s.PGSQL.5432
 ```

 ### new Client(_object_ config) : _Client_